dineshreddynaredla/react-book-repo/patterns/hooks.md

 Which leads to:
 _wrapper hell_ of components surrounded by layers of `providers`, `consumers`, `higher-order components`, `render props`, and other abstractions
 - complex components become hard to understand, something that starts out small becomes large and complex over time, especially as we add lifecycle methods
+- life cycle methods does too many things,
+ - components might perform some data fetching in `componentDidMount` and `componentDidUpdate`.
+ - same `componentDidMount` method might also contain some unrelated logic that sets up event listeners, with cleanup performed in `componentWillUnmount`

 These patterns require you to restructure your components when you use them, which can be cumbersome and make code harder to follow.